drupalcommerce/commerce-docs/v2/contributing/developing.md

     # Push the update to your GitHub fork.
     git push fork 8.x-2.x

-Your pull request will also often need rebasing, so that the changes are applied to the latest version of the code. <br>
+Your pull request might also need rebasing, to re-apply your changes on top of the latest code. <br>
 Once you've updated the master branch (8.x-2.x), rebase your branch:

     git checkout 2276369-fix-product-form-notice